-Senate passes $2.2 trillion coronavirus stimulus bill in unanimous vote
+Senate passes coronavirus stimulus bill in unanimous vote

 House Speaker Nancy Pelosi said on PBS NewsHour earlier Wednesday evening that her party is already looking ahead to address what they would have liked to see in this third coronavirus package in subsequent bills.

-The Senate stands adjourned until April 20 now that the package has passed out of their chamber.
-Mr. McConnell said senators would have 24 hours notice if they need to return before then.
+The Senate stands adjourned until April 20th now that the package has passed out of their chamber.
+Majority Leader Mitch McConnell said senators would have 24 hours notice if they need to return before then.

-“Let’s continue to pray for one another, for all of our families, and for our country,” he said.
+“Let’s continue to pray for one another, for all of our families, and for our country,” said the Kentucky Republican.

 Sign up for Daily Newsletters